Nadia Murad: from jihadist slave to Nobel laureate | AFP - This kiji is

 With the help of an organisation that assists Yazidis, she joined her sister in Germany, where she lives today.

-She has since dedicated herself to what she calls "our peoples' fight", before a well-known spokeswoman even before the #MeToo movement swept the world.
+She has since dedicated herself to what she calls "our peoples' fight", becoming a well-known spokeswoman even before the #MeToo movement swept the world.

+Announcing Friday's award, Nobel committee chairwoman Reiss-Andersen said: "A more peaceful world can only be achieved if women and their fundamental rights and security are recognised and protected in war."

 Many others have fled and remain in Iraqi Kurdistan, reluctant to return to their traditional lands.